 Safety is not only important legally and morally, it is an enabler of improving capacity utilization and labor productivity.
 Numerous studies of factories and warehouses have demonstrated that the safest way of doing work is actually the most productive.
 Great warehouse and plant operations work on improving behaviors and equipment to reduce the potential for injuries.
 This involves equipment operation, material handling and plant / warehouse layout.
 Like capacity utilization, 5S Visual Management supports safety by ensuring a well organized workplace.
 In recent years, as e-commerce becomes part of both plant and warehouse operations, companies, and even supply chains, that previously moved larger bulk product quantities such as pallet quantities, find themselves processing smaller package and consumer-orders from the same facility, creating additional safety issues that must be addressed before someone is hurt.

 Providing great service to customers is always a top priority of supply chain and operations management.
 In warehousing this is measured by fill rate or service level (% of items shipped on time).
 At factories this is measured by on-time delivery.
 Customer Service is improved through inventory optimization and fast-turnaround manufacturing using kanban-flow methods.
 No supply chain can operate without placing customers and customer service high on their continuous improvement project list for long-term success.

 Inventory is the second largest cost in every supply chain.
 Great operational companies carefully manage inventory, balancing the tradeoff of customer service (having inventory on-hand for customers) against cash flow required to store inventory.
 In addition, managing inventory, when e-commerce demand becomes part of your mix, means your inventory is the only buffer between your operation and the end-consumer.
 Optimal inventory levels should be based on forecasting and safety stock optimization.
-A streamlined warehouse layout can improve first-in-first-out inventory management and reducing shelf-life or warranty period waste.
+A streamlined warehouse layout can improve first-in-first-out inventory management while reducing shelf-life or warranty period waste.